Helping Through Crisis Webinar

 We have one pulpit message heard by many different people, and they’re all at different rings of degrees of nearness to the trauma and to the crisis.
 And we have a variety of different people on their way of healing.

 So, a couple of things, first of all is discerning the audience.
 And so it’s one thing, and this is just about knowing, it’s one thing to be at a funeral service.
 It’s another thing to be speaking with your youth group or, you know, and so the audience and their relationship to it.
-So, let’s say that something occurred and it let’s say there was a there was a suicide and you want to address the younger people that were impacted.
-And so the audience has a real clear connection to the topic and those kind of things.
-Other times you’re gonna be talking to people who are interested, but don’t have that interest.
-And, when I say I was gonna say interest for interest’s sake, and I don’t mean to say that always badly because sometimes people are curious and they wanna know.
-And it doesn’t mean that they’re bad to wanna know.
+So, let’s say that something occurred, and it let’s say there was a there was a suicide, and you want to address the younger people that were impacted.
+And so the audience has a real clear connection to the topic and those kinds of things.
+Other times you’re going to be talking to people who are interested, but don’t have that interest.
+And, when I say I was going to say interest for interest’s sake, and I don’t mean to say that always badly because sometimes people are curious, and they want to know.
+And it doesn’t mean that they’re bad to want to know.

 But I do think that we have to be careful about making from the pulpit broad sweeping statements, like here’s a good example.
 It’s after a loss, and people are feeling raw.
 And then to get up on the pulpit and to say, as believers, we have joy.
 And so it’s because of that, it’s time to be done being sad and so going back to making meaning too quickly.
 Knowing your audience for that.
-But also being aware, you mentioned discerning the message.
+But also, being aware, you mentioned discerning the message.
 Discerning, how this would land.
-How it’s gonna land.
-And how it’s gonna land with the individual, and then discerning and timing has gotta be a part of that.
+How it’s going to land.
+And how it’s going to land with the individual, and then discerning and timing has to be a part of that.

 But the timing, I do think that one of the things that is oftentimes really helpful is, and I’m sure that many of you already do this, but at major holidays, like a Christmas or a New Year’s time when we have those times when you kind of go, you know what, hey, in this past year you may have lost a loved one.
-And, those kind of things.
-And just to be sensitive to those kind of things.
-I also think that there are, and I’m just gonna tell you I don’t know how to do this always because it’s really easy to celebrate the birth of a new baby, but we don’t always know about the miscarriage or the infertility and those kind of things.
+And those kinds of things.
+And just to be sensitive to those kinds of things.
+I also think that there are, and I’m just going to tell you I don’t know how to do this always because it’s really easy to celebrate the birth of a new baby, but we don’t always know about the miscarriage or the infertility and those kinds of things.
 But I would say this, Matt, related to timing, is that for us, we just have to watch out for that feeling that I have to give God’s answer.
-Past Scripture, we gotta be pretty careful about just saying, this is how it’s gonna be.
+Past Scripture, we have to be pretty careful about just saying, this is how it’s going to be.

 What I hear too is you’re saying really there is a way to be pastoral across the message.
 And reflect God’s heart in that moment.
 And to maybe take that posture.
 I’d like to look at this concept of lament, and I know you’ve spoken to lament this is an opportunity we have with a community who is grieving.
 Lament is a huge genre in the Bible.
 It is.
 The psalms, a third of the Psalms I guess are laments.
 And so it was very much built into the Hebrew worship, that lament.
 But you would be kind of hard pressed to thumb through a hymn book and find lament songs.
 They’re just not there in abundance.

 But this is Lord, Lord, I need you to show up to help me.
 I need you to turn the lights on in my darkness.
 And then after that, it’s the expression of praise or trust.
-And so it’s Lord, all this hasn’t happened yet, but I’m gonna start working, I’m gonna start moving in this direction of trusting You because I have to do that in faith.
-And this is key because in lament we’re saying, Lord, I hurt and I’m gonna walk in faith even though it doesn’t feel good.
+And so it’s Lord, all this hasn’t happened yet, but I’m going to start working, I’m going to start moving in this direction of trusting You because I have to do that in faith.
+And this is key because in lament we’re saying, Lord, I hurt and I’m going to walk in faith even though it doesn’t feel good.

 That’s really helpful.
 I think there’s a lot here.
-I do wanna pause cuz we have five minutes left.
+I do want to pause because we have five minutes left.
 If anybody had something they want to ask, you can chat that in or you can unmute yourself.
 And, as people maybe prepare to do that, let me just make this one comment about this concept of lament.

 I think also with that is that there’s an opportunity to use, whether you’re using an ACCFS course on grief or a Bible study on grief, a one-on-one workbook with grief.
-There’s so many tools.
-I think one of the things that happens is oftentimes we just assume that grief is gonna occur naturally or that healing after a crisis is gonna occur naturally.
-I don’t wanna tell you that it can’t or that it’s not.
-But I think that we assume that because hard things, oftentimes we’ve grown through hard things that it means everybody’s gonna grow through hard things.
-And, the fact is that some people are gonna be stuck in their crisis and stuck in their grief, and we need to be able to step in.
+There are so many tools.
+I think one of the things that happens is oftentimes we just assume that grief is going to occur naturally or that healing after a crisis is going to occur naturally.
+I don’t want to tell you that it can’t or that it’s not.
+But I think that we assume that because hard things, oftentimes we’ve grown through hard things that it means everybody’s going to grow through hard things.
+And the fact is that some people are going to be stuck in their crisis and stuck in their grief, and we need to be able to step in.

 Thanks for that.
 Just a few minutes left.
 Again, if anybody wishes to unmute and ask a question, this would be a great time for it.